bryanlabs/go-bryanlabs-dev/content/blog/amifactory.md

 We recommend building images on a schedule with CloudWatch Events.

 ### Create Rule
 From the services page, click CloudWatch, Rules, then Create Rule.
 Choose Schedule for the Event source, Fixed rate of 7 days, or whatever your preference is.
-Add a Target to the build AMI lambda function.
+Add a Target to the build AMI Lambda function.
 Configure input of constant JSON text, and paste in the example payload.
 Next Configure details.

 ![Create Rule](../../images/blog/amifactory/create_rule.PNG)